MousaviLaleh/Election_Analysis/README.md

 <br/>

 ### Election Audit Summary
 There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
+(4 pt)
 <br/>
 <br/>